LLCogWorks2017/AlexaDialogModel/readme.md

     msg = "The next %s %s train from %s leaves in %i minutes." % (direction, line, station, time) return msg

-def send_text():
-    phone_number = session.attributes["PhoneNumber"]
-    schedule_sms_message(phone_number)  # assume this is given
-    msg = "OK, I've scheduled it"
-    return msg
 ```

 But what if a user hasn't specified all slots with a long, very specific utterance like:

 >"When does the next inbound Red Line train leave from Kendall Station?
-And please send me a text message reminder.
-My phone number is 555-555-5555."
+And yes, please send me a text message reminder."

 Expecting the user to know this exact template is not practical, and enumerating all possible ways a user might order the slots is messy.
 Instead, we want simple interactions like this: